Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem : cases and subcases

-that can be solved similarly to the subcase~\ref{case6d}.2.v: \begin{prp} In the subcase \ref{case6d}.2.vi, the coloring either is described in Proposition~\ref{p:4d1} or has the following structure, up to renumbering colors: Every $\dll{1}{2}$-diagonal is surrounded by two $\dll{3}{4}\dll{5}{4}$-diagonals.
+\begin{proposition} In the subcase \ref{case6d2vi}, the coloring either is described in Proposition~\ref{p:6d1} or has the following structure, up to renaming colors: Every $\dll{1}{2}$-diagonal is surrounded by two $\dll{3}{4}\dll{5}{4}$-diagonals.
 Each of the $\dll{3}{4}\dll{5}{4}$-diagonals is followed by a $\dll{6}{6}\dll{7}{7}$-diagonal.
 Then, a $\dll{8}{9}\Ddll{10}{9}$-diagonal can follow; then a $\DDll{11}{11}\DDll{12}{12}$-diagonal, and so on, until we meet one of the fragments {\rm (a)--(d)} of Proposition~\ref{p:aabb}.
-After that, the same diagonals follow in the reverse order, until a $\dll 12$-diagonal; then the situation repeats. \end{prp} The corresponding colorings are shown in pp. (n), (r), (p), (q) of Theorem~\ref{th:main}.
+After that, the same diagonals follow in the reverse order, until a $\dll 12$-diagonal; then the situation repeats. \end{proposition} The corresponding colorings are shown in Fig.~\ref{OO}, \ref{SS}, \ref{QQ}, and~\ref{RR} (the special case $n=7$ corresponds to in Fig.~\ref{JJ} with merged colors~\cll3 and~\cll4).